ncats/gsrs-play/README.md

 The code can be checked out of this git repository.
 There are several important branches:
 * GSRS_DEV - this is the main bleeding edge development branch.
-* additionaldata - This is an experimental branch that is being used to incorporate additional data sources to provide even more information on the status of each substance.

 ## Config File
 Configuration is controlled by a Play ConfigFile.